Afghan abuse video reinforces Arab suspicion of U.S.

 For Abdullah al-Haj, an activist in Yemen, where democracy protesters blame Washington for protecting President Ali Abdullah Saleh, the incident added to his dislike of the U.S. policies.

 "What the American soldiers have done is not surprising.
 They have done worse things in Iraq.
-Every day they prove that what we hear about the 'civilised values' is a lie," he said.
+Every day they prove that what we hear about the 'civilized values' is a lie," he said.

 The Obama administration has tried to draw a line under the policies of the previous U.S. government that prosecuted the wars in Iraq and Afghanistan, wars which Obama often said had damaged America's image around the world.